kinecosystem/kin-website-docs/docs/quick-start/hi-kin-ios.md

 }
 ```

-### Get balance
+### Get Balance

-The account balance gives you the value Kin available in an account.
+The account balance gives you the amount of Kin available in an account.
 To get the balance, an asynchronous call is performed with `func balance(completion: @escaping BalanceCompletion)`

 Here's the usage in context: